Welcome, and thanks for trying out DemoBaseST :) DBST is a Windows front-end, allowing you to quickly and

 compatibility, or a newer version for better features but at the risk of some screens not working.
 DBST does have the

-option of automatically rolling back to 3.2 for demoscreens which are incompatible with newer versions of STeem.
+option of automatically rolling back to 3.2 for demoscreens which are incompatible with newer versions of STeem, and this

 Q: What do the bombs and bees mean on some of the entries in the big list?

-A: Unfortunately some screens don't work at all (bomb) or are glitched in some way (bee) when using a newer version
+A: Following on from the above point, some screens don't work at all (bomb) or are glitched in some way (bee) when using a newer version

-of STeem (see above point).
-All screenshots were taken with the latest version of STeem written by the original
+of STeem.
+All screenshots were taken with the last version of STeem written by the original developers (3.2), however as

-Q: There was an update for DBST (I followed the sparkle!) but it didn't work properly and now DBST is broken.
+Q: There was an update for DBST but something went wrong and now DBST is broken.

-your favourites, jukebox or preferences as they are stored in your My Documents folder.
+Neither of these options will cause you to lose your favourites, jukebox or preferences as these are stored in your

 Q: The STeem volume control doesn't work!